CryptoDappRun/BitGate-Free-Bitcoin-Crypto-Payment-Gateway/README.md

 #### `composer require web3p/web3.php`
 #### `composer require kornrunner/ethereum-address`

-place payments.db to other directory,and set globals.php.
+if you want place payments.db to other directory,you need set open_basedir in php.ini.
-set open_basedir in php.ini.
+and then set globals.php.